auth0/docs/articles/policies/restore-deleted-tenant.md

 ## Considerations

-* We support tenant restoration for all paying customers.
+* We support tenant restoration for all paying customers in our Cloud service.

+* Tenant restoration is not supported for Appliance customers.

 * Tenant restoration is not supported for non-paying customers.